Sourdough Blueberry Muffins

 Is oil or butter better for muffins?

 This is dependent on preference.
-Butter adds a delicious buttery flavor to muffins where oil is can create a more moist and fluffy muffin.
+Butter adds a delicious buttery flavor to muffins where oil can create a more moist and fluffy muffin.
 For most recipes, either will work.
-If you don’t have oil, substitute with melted butter and vise versa.
+If you don’t have oil, substitute with melted butter and vice versa.

 Can you make this recipe with fresh milled flour?